simonekalman/dynamic-factor-nowcasting/README.md

 # Nowcasting US Private Demand

-This repository contains the implementation and documentation of a mixed-frequency Dynamic Factor Model developed to nowcast US Private Demand.
+This repository contains the implementation of a mixed-frequency Dynamic Factor Model (DFM) for real-time nowcasting of US Private Demand.

 ## Overview

-The project develops a state-space Dynamic Factor Model estimated via Maximum Likelihood and the Kalman Filter to produce real-time nowcasts of US Private Demand.
+The project develops a state-space Dynamic Factor Model estimated via Maximum Likelihood and the Kalman Filter to track US Private Demand in real time using mixed-frequency macroeconomic data.

-A central contribution of the project is the systematic evaluation of alternative macroeconomic indicators through an iterative variable selection procedure, identifying the specification that maximizes forecasting performance while preserving economic interpretability.
+A central objective is to identify the optimal information set through a systematic variable selection procedure, evaluating both hard and soft indicators according to their contribution to forecasting performance.

 ## Research Topics